-As of 30 June 2022, the cover pool amounted to 23.2 billion euros and comprised 419,598 loans.
-Should such amounts be insufficient to enable CRH to satisfy its obligations under the covered bonds, its sole recourse will be to bring a claim against the defaulting borrower for the amounts unpaid, as an unsecured creditor.
+As of 30 June 2024, the cover pool amounted to 24.214 billion euros and comprised 446 458 loans.
+Should such amounts be insufficient to enable it to satisfy its obligations under the covered bonds, CRH's sole recourse will be to bring a claim against the defaulting borrower for the amounts unpaid, as an unsecured creditor.
 If the proceeds of the dual recourse against the relevant borrower and over the transferred home-purchase loans are insufficient to enable payments to be made until maturity under the covered bonds (for more information on the specific risks associated with the cover pool in the event of payment default under a Mortgage Note, see the section "Risk Factors - Risks relating to the cover portfolio" below), this may have a significant negative impact on CRH's ability to perform its payment obligations under the covered bonds.
 Accordingly, holders of covered bonds may lose all or part of their investment in these covered bonds.